Advocacy

 ICBA opposes a U.S. CBDC which would compete with community bank deposits needed to fund local lending and undermine consumer privacy, among others.

-• ICBA supports the CBDC Anti-Surveillance State Act (S. 3801, H.R.
-5403), which would prohibit the Fed from issuing a CBDC.
+• ICBA supported the CBDC Anti-Surveillance State Act (S. 3801, H.R.
+5403 in the last Congress), which would prohibit the Fed from issuing a CBDC.
 H.R.
 5403 passed the House in May.

 EGRPRA Review

 ICBA is calling on regulators to conduct a comprehensive regulatory review under the Economic Growth and Regulatory Paperwork Reduction Act, or EGRPRA, the 10-year review to identify outdated or otherwise unnecessary regulatory requirements.
-Regulators must take bold action to eliminate one-sizefits-all mandates that fail to consider the community banking business model.
+Regulators must take bold action to eliminate one-size-fits-all mandates that fail to consider the community banking business model.

 ICBA Anti-Credit Union “Something’s Wrong” Campaign.